clux/lq/README.md

 - `jq -Jt` :: json -> toml

 Output formatting such as `-y` for YAML or `-t` for TOML will require the output from `jq` to be parseable json.
-If you pass on `-r`,`-c` or `-c` for raw/compact output, then this will generally not be parseable as json.
+If you pass on `-r`,`-c` or `-c` for raw/compact output, then this output may not be parseable as json.

 ### Advanced Features
 Two things you cannot do in `jq`: